-“Hm are you implying there is a real Jekyll and Hide slumbering in me?”
+“Hm, are you implying there is a real Jekyll and Hide slumbering in me?”
 Allan laughed.

 And so, we spend most early mornings.
-Chewing the fat, as they say here in the deep South.
-And who can blame us, having completed the nine miles of walk along the newly developed green space path, getting to the café to have some nice refreshment and getting a chin wag.
-Particularly if the alternative is staring at a student plugged into a laptop with earphones that look like mufflers texting at the same time with her free hand, eyes glued to the screen and a paper cup full of caramel macchiato in the other hand!
+We were chewing the fat, as they say here in the deep South.
+And who can blame us, having completed the nine miles of a walk along the newly developed green space path, getting to the café to have some lovely refreshment and getting a chin wag.
+Mainly if the alternative is staring at a student plugged into a laptop with earphones that look like mufflers texting simultaneously with her free hand, eyes glued to the screen, and a paper cup full of caramel macchiato in the other hand!

-©2019 ajs – Bert Berger
+©2019 ajs – Bert Berger (704-2)

 This story, or any part thereof, may not be reproduced without the written permission of the author.
 The scanning, uploading and distribution of the story via the Internet or in any other means, including storage in any form of information or retrieval system, without the expressed written consent of the author is illegal and punishable by law.
 The exception to this is if newspapers, magazines or other reviewers wish to quote brief passages in connection with a review.

-.If you want to contact the author, send an email to
+If you want to contact the author, send an email to